 Smart organisations use the generated data to anticipate consumer demands.
 Netflix, for example, builds predicting models in order to provide suggestions for the user, such as a new film or series.
 Procter & Gamble uses data and its analyses to plan, produce, and launch new products.
 The manufacturing world also eagerly uses Big Data.
 Manufacturers increase the quality and output and minimise waste at the same time (Lean).
 This is especially important in the competitive market.

 Technology businesses can deduce factors from Big Data that can predict mechanical failures.
 This way they can dig deep into the structured data and they can solve potential problems before they occur by, for example, using maintenance more effectively and maximising employability of parts and devices.

 Having a clear overview of a customer’s demands, increases the chances of creating a loyal customer.
 With the large quantities of data, a profile for each individual customer can be created more easily than ever.
 Consumers leave data behind on social media, websites, logbooks, and other sources, which businesses can then use to improve experiences and maximise value.
 Concrete examples of this are personalised offers or active customer contact.

 BD can help businesses to innovate by studying inter-dependencies between organisations, individuals, entities, and processes, and then make them comprehensible.
 These data insights are used to base decisions on.

 BD also stimulates the development of new applications.
 Businesses collect billions of pieces of real-time data and immediately use them to optimise customer experience.
-Major American cities, for example, use Big Data in combination with MongoDB—an open source database—in order to decrease criminal behaviour and improve municipal services.
+Major American cities, for example, use BD in combination with MongoDB—an open source database—in order to decrease criminal behaviour and improve municipal services.